Beormund/Tasmota32-Berry-Schema-Validator/README.md

 ```

 ### values
 * `list` Validates that property has one of the provided values.
+If schema type is `int` or `real` the list of values can be a `range`, e.g., [0,1,10..15] validates if the property is 0, 1 or between 10 and 15.

 Example of schema:
 ```json